Woolworths (New Zealand): Reversion to Woolworths brand (2023–present)

 The Countdown store in Bethlehem, a suburb of Tauranga, which originally opened in 2003, reopened on 17 August 2023 after renovations.
 This store became the first to be rebranded as Woolworths.

 In early February 2024 Woolworths replaced its loyalty schemes Onecard and Onecard Visa with Everyday Rewards.
 Consumer NZ head of research and advocacy Gemma Rasmussen expressed concern that Everyday Rewards and other supermarket loyalty schemes were not as cheap as they were marketed to be and said that they discouraged competition.
 During its launch, customers were awarded points upon account creation, and points were able to be gifted to other people.
 Some customers exploited this by creating several fake accounts and gifting their main account.

 On 10 September 2024, thousands of union-affiliated Woolworths supermarket workers staged a nationwide strike to demand better wages and working conditions.
 On 16 December, Woolworths signed a new collective bargaining agreement with First Union, giving union-affiliated employees a 6.8 percent pay rise over a two-year period.

 Woolworths confirmed it was undergoing a business retail restructure in April 2025.

+On 6 May 2025, the Commerce Commission files criminal charges against Woolworths New Zealand for alleged inaccurate pricing and misleading discounts.

+In December 2025, Countdown Botany became the final Countdown to be rebranded as Woolworths.